The Investment Interest Expense Deduction

 The amount of interest that can be deducted in any particular year is limited to the taxpayer's net investment income for that same year.

-Investment income, for the purpose of the investment interest expense deduction, "includes your gross income from property held for investment (such as interest, dividends, annuities, and royalties).
+Investment income "includes your gross income from property held for investment (such as interest, dividends, annuities, and royalties).
 Investment income does not include Alaska Permanent Fund dividends.
-It also does not include qualified dividends or net capital gain unless you choose to include them" (Publication 550).
+It also does not include qualified dividends or net capital gain unless you choose to include them," according to the IRS.

-This election must be made on a timely filed tax return (that is, a return filed by the extended due date.)
+This election must be made on a "timely filed" tax return—that is, a return filed by the extended due date for the year or in April if you did not ask for an extension of time to file.
 Taxpayers can amend a previously filed return to make this election within six months of the original due date.
-The election, once made, can be revoked only with the consent of the Internal Revenue Service.
-See the Instructions for Form 4952 for details on how to make this election.
+After it's made, the election can be revoked only with the consent of the Internal Revenue Service.

 How to Claim the Deduction